Image cloud recognition web developer guide

 Tip

-After receiving the request, the cloud recognition service API returns the recognition result if the target is successfully recognized.
-If no target is recognized, it returns the unrecognized status code.
-For other errors, it returns the corresponding error code and prompt information.
+After receiving the request, the cloud recognition service API returns recognition results if the target is successfully recognized; returns a no-recognition status code if no target is recognized; and returns corresponding error codes and prompt information for other errors.

-If no target is detected, statusCode is 17, and the returned result is as follows:
+If no target is recognized, statusCode is 17, and the return result is as follows:

 {